Board of Directors

 Mr. Falkenberg serves on the Board of the Greyston Foundation where he was Chairman from 2010-2013.
 He also served on the Board of the Burke Foundation from 1988-2002 and was Treasurer of Burke Rehabilitation Hospital from 1997-2002, he was Deputy Mayor and Trustee, Village of Scarsdale from 1981-1986 and Vice Chairman of Milford School in Milford, CT from 1982-1987.

-Karen Kochevar, serves as an Independent Board Director for private equity-backed companies located on three continents.
-She is a retired Partner and Chief Financial Officer of Union Square Hospitality Group (USHG), creator of many beloved restaurant brands including Shake Shack and Gramercy Tavern.
-For a near-decade, Ms. Kochevar led USHG’s strategic business development efforts during a period of rapid growth which culminated in the IPO of Shake Shack.
-Her tenure at USHG was preceded by a career in financial services working for such leading firms as Warburg Pincus and Lehman Brothers.
-Ms. Kochevar earned an MBA with distinction in finance from Wharton and an A.B. in International Relations from Stanford.
+Karen Kochevar serves as an Independent Board Director for private equity-backed companies located on three continents.
+Ms. Kochevar is a retired Partner and Chief Financial Officer of Union Square Hospitality Group (USHG), the NYC hospitality company that created such beloved restaurant brands as Shake Shack, Union Square Cafe and Gramercy Tavern.
+Over her near-decade tenure with USHG, Ms. Kochevar led the company’s strategic business development efforts during a period of rapid growth which transformed the company from a local, independent restaurant operator into an international hospitality conglomerate and culminated in the IPO of Shake Shack in 2015.

 Daniel E. Magnus